Faculty & Staff

-She has 18 years of teaching experience and began her career in traditional early childhood classrooms where she evolved to address the needs of gifted and talented students.
+Ms. Amy began her teaching career in 1994, in traditional early childhood classrooms where she evolved to address the needs of gifted and talented students.
 She connects with the child-centered philosophies of Montessori that align with developmentally appropriate practices of early childhood education and support the natural growth of each child.
-In addition, the fundamental levels of differentiation in a Montessori classroom correlate highly with Ms. Amy’s experiences in gifted and talented education.
-Her teaching background, along with the duties and responsibilities she carried out as a teaching assistant prepared her for the progression into a lead teacher position in a Montessori classroom.

 Ms. Jen received her bachelor of science in early childhood education from Charleston Southern University.
 She went on to obtain her master of education in curriculum and instruction with an integration in the arts from Lesley University.

 Ms. Jen has 14 years of experience as a lead teacher at the elementary level and her spirit and energy are ideal for our Montessori program.

 About Jamie Williamson